abclf5566/barcode_generator/README.md

-# Barcode Generator for Device IDs
+# Barcode Generator for Device IMEI work on Windows 10

 ## Overview
-This program is designed to generate a barcode from a Device ID retrieved from the network interfaces on a Windows system.
+This program is designed to generate a barcode from a Device IMEI retrieved from the network interfaces on a Windows system.
 It uses the Code128 barcode standard, which is suitable for encoding alphanumeric data.
 The barcode is then saved as a PNG file, and optionally opened with the default image viewer.

 ## Functionality
 - **Retrieves Device ID:** The program uses the `netsh mbn show interface` command to find the last Device ID that consists only of numeric characters.